11 Foods To Buy On A Cheap Budget

 1. Rice

 You can make burritos with rice and beans for breakfast, lunch, or dinner.
 That’s why I always stock salsa, lots of it.
-Tacos are great with some rice added to the beans.
-It will stretch your budget, and your family will enjoy a different flavor to boot.
+Tacos are excellent, with some rice added to the beans.
+It will stretch your budget, and your family will enjoy a different flavor.

 2. Beans/Lentils

-I love beans, they can be dry or in cans.
-My favorite beans are pinto beans, followed by black beans, and lentils taste great in soups.
+I love beans, and they can be dry or in cans.
+My favorite beans are pinto beans, followed by black beans, and lentils taste great in soups and stews.
 We can make lentil tacos, bean tacos, or a combination of beans and lentils in tostadas.
-In case you missed this post, Lentils: Everything You Need to Know.
+If you missed this post, Lentils: Everything You Need to Know.

 3. Oats

-We can use oats for a bowl of hot oatmeal and add some of our dehydrated fruits to it and our bellies are full!
-I used to add oatmeal to my hamburgers to stretch the patties a bit further.
+We can use oats for a bowl of hot oatmeal, add some of our dehydrated fruits, and our bellies are full!
+I used to add oatmeal to my hamburgers to stretch the patties further.
 And who doesn’t love oatmeal muffins, right?

 4. Pasta

-When I had kids at home we had spaghetti once a week, a pasta salad another night, and casseroles with pasta.
+Pasta is another staple you’ll find in my pantry.
+When I had kids at home, we had spaghetti once a week, pasta salad another night, and casseroles with pasta.
 My homemade soup always had pasta in it.
-Back in the day, it would have been elbow macaroni, spaghetti noodles, or lasagna.
+It would have been elbow macaroni, spaghetti noodles, or lasagna back then.
 Life was good with pasta, spaghetti sauce, and grated cheese.

 5. Bananas

 If there was ever a great deal on fruits, it’s bananas, right?
-Mark and I pile them high every week when we pick up milk at the grocery store for his cold cereal.
+Mark and I pile them high weekly when we pick up milk at the grocery store for his cold cereal.
 I’m sure people wonder why we buy so many, but I also like them in smoothies and on ice cream.
 Life is good with a bowl of ice cream and bananas.
+They’ve got to be one of the cheapest fruit options out there.

 6. Spinach

-The great thing about spinach is you can get a HUGE container of organic baby spinach for about $3.00 – $4.00 and it goes really far.
+The great thing about spinach is you can get a HUGE container of organic baby spinach for about $3.00 – $4.00, which goes far.
 We like it in soups, quiches, salads, and smoothies.
 Just think of all the nutrients in that spinach!

 7. Eggs

 Mark and I grew up eating bacon and eggs for breakfast.
-Not a lot of bacon, more eggs, but still our breakfasts were awesome.
-I’m not sure when it changed, but now it’s scrambled eggs or quiches with a little bit of leftover ham or bacon.
-Or it may be no meat at all, just homemade bread with butter works with scrambled eggs, right?
+There was not a lot of bacon and more eggs, but our breakfasts were excellent.
+I’m unsure when it changed, but now it’s scrambled eggs or quiches with some leftover ham or bacon.
+Or it may be no meat—just homemade bread with butter that works with scrambled eggs.

 8. Peanut Butter

 What’s better than a peanut butter and jam sandwich?
 Did you notice I didn’t say peanut butter and jelly?
-I like the jams with chunks of fruit, that’s how I roll.
-We started buying smaller jars of peanut butter and jam because our family is now down to two people and we want the jams to stay as fresh as possible once the container is opened.
+I like jams with chunks of fruit; that’s how I roll.
+We started buying smaller jars of peanut butter and jam because our family is now down to two people, and we want the jams to stay as fresh as possible once the container is opened.

-I remember raising our girls and we bought #10 cans of peanut butter, I actually miss those days.
+I remember raising our girls, and we bought #10 cans of peanut butter; I miss those days.

 9. Canned Meat